frankmeza/rust-notes/the_rust_book/03_5_control_flow.md

 ### Using IF in a LET statement, aka Ternary Expression

-Because `if` is an expression, we can use it on the right side of a let statement:
+Because `if` in this case is an expression (returning the final value by omitting the semicolon), we can use it on the right side of a let statement:

 ```rust
 fn main() {